brandonbaca47/fossfox/README.md

 1. [Install Rust](https://www.rust-lang.org/tools/install) if you don't have it
 1. Run `cargo run` and follow the wizard

-The job posts will automatically appear on homepage after your PR will be accepted.
+The job posts will automatically appear on the homepage after your PR will be accepted.

 ## FAQs